The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 The hormones we’re talking about are more stable in urine.
 This means you can get a picture of what your hormone levels are like day to day.

 You also get a 4-point cortisol measurement.
 This means you can see your cortisol (and cortisone) patterns throughout the day.
-Here’s a look at the cortisol measurements from my test.
+Here’s a look at the cortisol measurements from the same test.

-I like to look at progesterone, estrogen, DHEA, testosterone, and cortisol together.
+We like to look at progesterone, estrogen, DHEA, testosterone, and cortisol together in the clinic.
 This is because these hormones are all created in your body from your master hormone, pregnenolone.

 So, if you look at them together, you may see where problems with conversion are happening.

-You can see in the report above that my E2+E1 estrogens were higher than E3.
-They were also higher than my progesterone.
+You can see in the report above that this person’s E2+E1 estrogens were higher than E3.
+They were also higher than their progesterone.
 On top of that, look at the level of 4-OH-E1 that we talked about before.
 It was at the top of the range!

 This test result shows all 3 types of estrogen dominance we talked about before.